Unconventional Majorana fermions on the surface of topological superconductors protected by rotational symmetry: Result

-so that $H_s({\bf k}=0)=0$.
-This kind of symmetry-enforced degeneracy is possible only on the surface of a TSC because $C_{2}=\pm iS$ is an anomalous representation that mixes the particle-hole indices, which is impossible in an ordinary $C_2$ representation of the bulk states.
-If $C_{2}$ symmetry is absent, two zero-energy states with opposite chirality $S=\pm 1$ at ${\bf k}=0$ can be hybridized and shifted away from zero energy, because only the total chirality of zero-energy states is protected by chiral symmetry.
-In our case, however, two zero-energy states with opposite chiralities have different $C_{2}$ eigenvalues, so they are not hybridized at ${\bf k}=0$.
+so that $H_s({\bf k}={\bf 0})=0$.
+This type of symmetry-enforced degeneracy is possible only on the surface of a TSC because $C_{2}=\pm iS$ is an anomalous representation that mixes the particle-hole indices, which is impossible in an ordinary $C_2$ representation of the bulk states.

 The fourfold degenerate point disperses like spin-3/2 fermions~\cite{kennett2011birefringent,bradlyn2016beyond,liang2016semimetal,tang2017multiple} because the degeneracy is lifted away from the $C_{2}$-invariant momentum ${\bf k}=0$.
-In fact, the representation $C_{2}=\pm iS$ can generally protect $2n$-fold degenerate points with an arbitrary natural number $n$, which we call spin-$(2n-1)/2$ Majorana fermions (or generally HSMFs).
-Combined with the total winding number, this integer-valued degeneracy indicates a ${\mathbb Z}_{\rm U(1)}\times {\mathbb Z}_{\rm HS}$ classification of the surface anomaly, which is consistent with the ${\mathbb Z}\times {\mathbb Z}$ classification of the bulk topology from K-theory~\cite{shiozaki2014topology,cornfeld2019classification,shiozaki2019classification}.
+In fact, the representation $C_{2}=\pm iS$ can generally protect $2n$-fold degenerate points with an arbitrary natural number $n$, which we call spin-$(2n-1)/2$ MFs (or more generally, HSMFs).